Skip to Content

-8 Ways to Boost Mood and Mental Health (Even in A Global Crisis)
+6 Illustrated Ways to Boost Mood and Mental Health

-Even though the pandemic put many places on lock-down, research has persisted to discover how these lockdowns and distancing practices are impacting our societies.
-Research shows that, during these strict COVID-19 lockdowns in the UK, the isolation conditions correlated with a greater negative mood.
+Even though the pandemic lockdowns of the past few years are behind us, research has persisted in discovering how these lockdowns and distancing practices are impacted our societies.
+One research study showed that, found that isolation (often a natural defense against low mood) correlated with even worse mood.
 This effect was especially true for those with less mobility, poorer sleep, and who ate a less balanced variety of foods.

-Ways to Boost Mood and Mental Health in a Global Crisis
+Handwritten text: Ways to Boost Mood and Mental Health

 SOURCE: Anglin, R., Samaan, Z., Walter, S., & McDonald, S. (2013).
 Vitamin D deficiency and depression in adults: Systematic review and meta-analysis.
 British Journal of Psychiatry, 202(2), 100-107. doi:10.1192/bjp.bp.111.106666

-Whether you tackle an intense 30 day fitness plan or just begin adding gentle movement to your day, researchers consistently find that movement – even just a bit – releases chemicals in the brain that support improved mood.
+Whether you tackle an intense 30-day fitness plan or begin adding gentle movement to your day, researchers consistently find that movement – even just a bit – releases chemicals in the brain that support improved mood.

 SOURCE: Dunn, A. L., Trivedi, M. H., & O’Neal, H. A. (2001).
 Physical activity dose–response effects on outcomes of depression and anxiety.
 Medicine & Science in Sports & Exercise, 33(6, Suppl), S587–S597. https://doi.org/10.1097/00005768-200106001-00027

-During the pandemic, our access to outdoors may be limited, but researchers suggest that even spending time on a patio or parkbench can improve our sense of well-being.
-In complete isolation without access to outdoors, even an open window may improve mood.
-An interesting note about this research is that it was found to be true even if people are NOT moving while they are outdoors- simply the act of sitting on a park bench or laying in the grass can lead to improved markers of mental health.
+Due to the busyness of life or physical barriers, our access to the outdoors may be limited.
+However, researchers suggest that even spending time on a patio or park bench can improve our sense of well-being.
+Even an open window may improve mood in complete isolation without access to the outdoors.
+An interesting note about this research is that it was found to be true even if people are NOT moving outdoors- simply sitting on a park bench or laying in the grass can lead to improved markers of mental health.

 SOURCE: Hon K. Yuen & Gavin R. Jenkins (2020) Factors associated with changes in subjective well-being immediately after urban park visit, International Journal of Environmental Health Research, 30:2, 134-145, DOI: 10.1080/09603123.2019.1577368